Senior Manager, Capital Markets Systems

 - email: email@example.com

 Jim Coburn directs Ceres’ efforts to improve mandatory climate and sustainability risk disclosure by corporations.
 Drawing from his legal background, Jim helps to develop rules and guidance on reporting that strengthen corporate risk management practices and improve investor decisions.
-He most recently played an integral role in leading the initiative that resulted in the SEC’s issuance of groundbreaking climate disclosure guidance for corporations in 2010.
+He led the initiative that resulted in the SEC’s issuance of groundbreaking climate disclosure guidance for corporations in 2010.

-In addition to leading regular engagements with members of Ceres’ Investor Network on Climate Risk (INCR) and the SEC on disclosure issues, Jim also manages Ceres’ involvement in the Climate Disclosure Standards Board.
-The Board is a global collaboration of accounting firms, NGOs and corporations developing standards for reporting in financial filings.
+In addition to leading regular engagements with members of Ceres’ Investor Network on Climate Risk (INCR) and the SEC on disclosure issues, Jim also manages Ceres’ involvement in the Climate Disclosure Standards Board and work related to the Task Force on Climate-related Financial Disclosures.

 Jim has organized Ceres webinars to educate investors and companies on best practices for disclosure.
-He often speaks to the media on disclosure-related issues, and has been quoted in The Wall Street Journal and New York Times.
-In addition, he has served as a panelist at numerous events, including the ALI-ABA/Environmental Law Institute’s climate change and the law conference, and the Association for the Advancement of Sustainability in Higher Education (AASHE) conference.
+He often speaks to the media on disclosure-related issues, and has been quoted in The Wall Street Journal and New York Times and has served as a panelist at numerous events.

-Before joining Ceres, Jim worked for Morgan Stanley in equity research, the American Civil Liberties Union and Green America.
+Before joining Ceres, Jim worked for Morgan Stanley, the American Civil Liberties Union and Green America.
 He holds a BA in Government from Cornell University and a JD from Boston College Law School.
-He is a member of the Massachusetts Bar, the American Bar Association’s Environmental Disclosure Committee and the ASTM International’s Committee on Environmental Assessment, Risk Management and Corrective Action.
+He is a member of the Massachusetts Bar.

 Recent Blog Posts